 3 rules of running a promotional pricing strategy

 All of those warnings sound pretty negative, does that mean that promotional pricing can never work?
 Not exactly.
 It just means that promotional pricing for SaaS is a wildly different beast than it is for retail.
-If you want to attempt promotional pricing, keep in mind these three key points:
+If you want to attempt promotional pricing and see if it will result in business profitability, keep in mind these three key points:

 Target your high-value accounts

-One of the problems mentioned was the increased chance of churn by attracting the wrong type of customer.
+One of the problems mentioned was the increased chance of customer churnby attracting the wrong type of customer.
 This can be resolved by limiting your promotions to customers that already value your product.
-A discount can help get them to upgrade, where they'll hopefully continue to see value.
+A discount can help get them to upgrade, where they'll hopefully continue to see the value.
 If you target outside your high-value accounts, be sure to do so surgically, hitting only groups that need a deal to get them to make the initial purchase.

 Don't promote your promotional pricing